evmos/ethermint/x/evm/spec/01_concepts.md

 - [What is Ethereum](https://ethdocs.org/en/latest/introduction/what-is-ethereum.html#what-is-ethereum)
 - [Opcodes](https://www.ethervm.io/)

-## Ethermint as geth implementation
+## Ethermint as Geth implementation

 Ethermint is an implementation of the [Etherum protocal in Golang](https://geth.ethereum.org/docs/getting-started) (Geth) as a Cosmos SDK module.
 Geth includes an implementation of the EVM to compute state transitions.
 Have a look at the [go-etheruem source code](https://github.com/ethereum/go-ethereum/blob/master/core/vm/instructions.go) to see how the EVM opcodes are implemented.
 Just as Geth can be run as an Etherum node, Ethermint can be run as a node to compute state transitions with the EVM.

-To be Web3 and EVM compatible, Ethermint supports Geth's standard [Ethereum JSON-RPC APIs](https://docs.evmos.org/developers/json-rpc/endpoints.html).
+Ethermint supports Geth's standard [Ethereum JSON-RPC APIs](https://docs.evmos.org/developers/json-rpc/endpoints.html) in order to be Web3 and EVM compatible.

 ### JSON-RPC

 JSON-RPC is a stateless, lightweight remote procedure call (RPC) protocol.
 Primarily this specification defines several data structures and the rules around their processing.
 It is transport agnostic in that the concepts can be used within the same process, over sockets, over HTTP, or in many various message passing environments.
 It uses JSON (RFC 4627) as a data format.

-Ethermint supports all standard web3 [JSON-RPC](https://evmos.dev/api/json-rpc/server.html) APIs.
-For more info check the client section.

-#### Example `eth_call`
+#### JSON-RPC Example: `eth_call`

 The JSON-RPC method [`eth_call`](https://docs.evmos.org/developers/json-rpc/endpoints.html#eth-call) allows you to execute messages against contracts.
-Usually, you need to send a transaction to a geth node to include it in the mempool, then nodes gossip between each other and eventually the transaction is included in a block and gets executed. `eth_call` however lets you send data to a contract and see what happens without commiting a transaction.
+Usually, you need to send a transaction to a Geth node to include it in the mempool, then nodes gossip between each other and eventually the transaction is included in a block and gets executed. `eth_call` however lets you send data to a contract and see what happens without commiting a transaction.

-In the geth implementation, calling the endpoint roughly goes through the following steps:
+In the Geth implementation, calling the endpoint roughly goes through the following steps:

 1. The `eth_call` request is transformed to call the `func (s *PublicBlockchainAPI) Call()` function using the `eth` namespace
 2. [`Call()`](https://github.com/ethereum/go-ethereum/blob/master/internal/ethapi/api.go#L982) is given the transaction arguments, the block to call against and optional overides that modify the state to call against.
 It then calls `DoCall()`